chansee97/lint-config/README.md

 - Auto fix for formatting with ESlint
 - Mulit eslint config presets: JavaScript,TypeScript, Vue and React
 - Format other files : json, yaml,markdown
-- Consistent CSS,SCSS,Less style by Stylelint
+- Check for syntax errors in SCSS and CSS with Stylelint
 - Standardized commit information by Commitlint

 ## Usage